SpikingBrain: Spiking Brain-inspired Large Models: Results

-In this section, we demonstrate the deployment of compressed 1B-scale models, including the SpikingBrain linear model with SWA and GLA, as well as Llama3.2~\citep{dubey2024llama}, on a CPU-based mobile inference framework.
-The deployment leverages llama.cpp as the inference backend.
-As illustrated in Figure~\ref{fig:cpu_inference_process}, the workflow consists of four main steps: \begin{itemize} \item \textbf{Weight conversion and quantization}.
-The trained weights are first converted into the GGUF format with an appropriate quantization strategy.
-Unlike generic training formats, GGUF emphasizes compact encoding and cross-platform consistency, yielding more predictable load latency and memory footprint during CPU inference.
-Floating-point weights are compressed into low-bit integers (e.g., Q4, Q5).
-Combined with efficient decoding and optimized matrix-multiplication kernels, this greatly improves throughput while reducing memory usage. \item \textbf{Model registration and tensor mapping}.
-A dedicated computation graph is constructed by registering architecture components and mapping tensors within the inference engine.
-Each tensor in the weight file is directly linked to its corresponding graph structure, with associated metadata such as shape and precision format (e.g., float32, float64). \item \textbf{Graph and operator optimization}.
-Following the forward propagation flow, we implement key operators including attention, rotary position embedding (RoPE~\citep{Su2021RoFormerET}), and residual connections.
-Two major optimizations are applied: \romannumeral1) Operator fusion: combining matrix multiplication, bias addition, and nonlinear activation into a single kernel to reduce intermediate storage and memory access. \romannumeral2) Graph-level optimization: decomposing and reorganizing operations such as RMSNorm, Softmax, and RoPE to enable fusion with matrix multiplication or low-level kernels, minimizing redundant computation. \item \textbf{Quantized inference}.
-Finally, the quantized weights are loaded, and forward computation is performed in low precision.
-By default, Q4\_0 quantization is applied to the weights to balance computational throughput with memory usage.
-In addition, we use compact single-step integer activations rather than expanded spike trains, ensuring compatibility with current CPU hardware. \end{itemize} A key innovation of the SpikingBrain-1B linear model lies in its inter-layer hybridization of linear attention and SWA, which avoids full computation over all historical Keys and Values.
+A key innovation of the SpikingBrain-1B linear model lies in its inter-layer hybridization of linear attention and SWA, which avoids full computation over all historical Keys and Values.
 This design not only reduces KV-cache memory consumption but also significantly lowers inference latency.
 Compared with conventional Transformer-based models, our computation graph explicitly integrates these mechanisms to further optimize KV-cache management.
 We evaluate decoding speed at different output lengths using a 1k input.
 The hardware setup includes an Intel Core i5-12600KF CPU, 64 GB of memory, and Ubuntu 22.04.4 LTS, with the project compiled using CMake 3.28.3.
 As shown in Figure~\ref{fig:cpu_decode_speed}, the SpikingBrain-1B model maintains constant computation and memory overhead during decoding, resulting in stable throughput as the output sequence length increases.
 In contrast, the Llama3.2-1B baseline shows a sharp decline in decoding speed due to full KV-cache computation.
 Overall, SpikingBrain-1B achieves speedups of 4.04×, 7.52×, and 15.39× at sequence lengths of 64k, 128k, and 256k, respectively.

 This workflow allows the inference engine to seamlessly adapt brain-inspired models for CPU deployment, achieving substantial gains in computational efficiency, memory utilization, and hardware adaptability.
 It provides a practical solution for running large models efficiently in resource-constrained environments.